Here is a brief description of Vipassana Meditation. If you would like to know more about it, please join the meditation sesson.

 Vipassana meditation that can clean up our mind was found by Buddha, but the current situation is that it has not spread worldwide yet.
 Even in a traditional Buddhist country, there are quite a few people who practice Vipassana meditation correctly.
 In addition, practice is essential for understanding Vipassana meditation properly, and understanding this can be difficult for some people.
 Therefore, if the teacher does not pay close attention to all the practitioners, they may not be able to understand the meditation fully.

 In addition, the current situation is that meditation (Samatha meditation etc.) which improves our inner concentration is more popular than Vipassana meditation which gets rid of the "foulness" of our mind.
 We may be able to increase our productivity by enhancing our concentration or have a strange experience, but the "foulness" of our mind cannot be eliminated.
-For example, if we use brooms to sweep the dust to the corners of our rooms, the rooms will not be clean unless we remove the dust with dustpans.
-Even if the middle of the rooms are clean, dust is accumulated in the corners of them, and someday the dust will scatter all over the rooms by wind.
+For example, if we use brooms to sweep the dust to the corners of our rooms, the rooms will not be clean unless we remove the dust with dustpan.
+Even if the middle of the rooms are clean, dust is accumulated in the corners, and someday the dust might be scatter all over the rooms by wind.

 At the same time, in inner concentrated meditation (Samatha meditation etc.), the surface of mind will get clean, but actually, the "foulness" is still there and has not been eradicated.
 Looking at the current situation of the world, we believe that what is needed in the present world is Vipassana meditation to eliminate "foulness" in our mind.
-By conveying Vipassana meditation correctly, we hope that the mind of people all over the world will be peaceful.
+By conveying Vipassana meditation correctly, we hope that people all over the world will have peaceful minds.